Soccer-Blatter, Platini cleared of fraud in Swiss trial | Sports-Games

 Former FIFA President Sepp Blatter and France footballing legend Michel Platini were both cleared of corruption charges by a Swiss court on Friday.
 Blatter, who led FIFA for 17 years, was cleared of fraud by the Federal Criminal Court in the southern city of Bellinzona.

-Platini, a former France national team captain, and manager was also acquitted of fraud.
+Platini, a former France national team captain, and manager, was also acquitted of fraud.
 The two, once among the most powerful figures in global soccer, had denied the charges against them.

-The rest of Platini's one million per year salary was to be settled at a later date, Blatter said.
-Motives for the payment were unclear, although the two men met in 2010 and discussed the upcoming elections for the FIFA presidency in 2011.

-When Blatter approved the payment, he was campaigning for re-election against Mohamed bin Hammam of Qatar.
-Platini, then president of the European soccer association UEFA, was seen as having sway with European members who could influence the vote.
+On Friday they joked and shook hands before the judgment and looked relieved as the verdict was read out.

+Platini described his joy after the acquittal, saying the allegations had turned him from a legend of world soccer to a "devil".
+"I want to express my happiness for all my loved ones that justice has finally been done after seven years of lies and manipulation," Platini said in a statement.

+The senior judge, Josephine Contu Albrizio, said a verbal agreement between Blatter and Platini seemed credible, as did the Frenchman's seeing his market value at 1 million per year due to his status in the game.
+It also seemed implausible that Platini would have worked only on the basis of a written contract that paid him such a paltry sum, the judge told the court.

+It was also credible that Platini sought the extra money only in 2010 as he did not need the money immediately.
 The payment emerged following a huge investigation launched by the U.S. Department of Justice into bribery, fraud, and money laundering at FIFA in 2015, which triggered Blatter's resignation.

 Both officials were banned in 2015 from soccer for eight years over the payment, although their bans were later reduced. .
 Platini, who also lost his job as UEFA president following the ban, said the affair was a deliberate attempt to thwart his attempt to become FIFA president in 2015.